Huclark/guess_the_number_C/README.md

 - [License](#license)

 ## About
 This is a simple but fun game where the player is asked to guess a random number from 1 to 100.
-If the player guesses right, he wins.
 This game is also good for kids to test their ability to find a number based on greater than or less than feedback
 There are only 5 attempts to get it right!
 This code is written in C.

 ## Prerequisites